www.suffolkchurches.co.uk - a journey through the churches of Suffolk

 In the early 1990s, I met a lovely man called Ted Wells, a retired Church of England minister.
 His last post had been as Vicar here at St Nicholas, and he had been the incumbent at the time of the church's redundancy in the early 1980s.
 He told me that they had left the church exactly as it was after the last evensong, the hymn books put neatly away on the shelves, but the hymn numbers still up on the hymn board.
 They walked out together, some in tears, and locked the doors behind them, and that was that.
 The church just sat there, waiting for someone to come and love it again.

 On Historic Churches Trust bike ride days, it was possible to visit St Nicholas, and even ten years after redundancy it was still like entering a working church.
 Only the people were missing.
-You can see some photographs I took in the autumn of 1999 here.

 Care of the church was vested in the Ipswich Historic Churches Trust, which had been set up by the Ipswich Borough Council.
 The Trust was well-meaning, but poorly funded; it did a good job, as far as it could, and St Nicholas was carefully maintained.
 The redundancies of other Ipswich churches was not so fortuitous; the inside of St Lawrence was reduced almost to a ruin; St Peter is also in a poorly state inside.
 St Clement was full of junk for decades until it caught fire.
 It has since been restored very well.
 Up until the end of the century, the only medieval church in Ipswich to have found a new use was St Stephen, now the Tourist Information Centre, run, ironically, by Ipswich Borough Council itself.
 Perhaps St Nicholas got off lightly.